Chart Color Schemes

 Infrastructure

-Frenchs Forest - Oxford Falls has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Frenchs Forest - Oxford Falls has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 49 projects that could impact the region.
-Notable projects include Forestway Shopping Centre Redevelopment, The Jardin - Stage 1 & 2, a 146-room hotel at Forest Hotel, and Forest Way Cycle Path Extension.
-The following list details those most relevant.
+AreaSearch has identified a total of 49 projects that could impact the area, with key ones including Forestway Shopping Centre Redevelopment, The Jardin - Stage 1 & 2146-Room Hotel at Forest Hotel, and Forest Way Cycle Path Extension.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.